neenjaw/shift-tracker/README.md

 ## Ideas

-1. convert all read to return ___ object and not the PDOstatement object
+1. **nah** convert all read to return ___ object and not the PDOstatement object
-2. make use of `$_SERVER['REQUEST_METHOD']` to differentiate GET, PUT, POST, DELETE methods, create unified endpoint
+2. **later** make use of `$_SERVER['REQUEST_METHOD']` to differentiate GET, PUT, POST, DELETE methods, create unified endpoint

 ## Hangups

-- I don't have a solution for shift tags yet... (eg. evd, crrt)
+- **fixed** I don't have a solution for shift tags yet... (eg. evd, crrt)
   - *SOLUTION* decided to create a JSON object in the query for the tags, so that they can be displayed well later with relevant meta-data
+  - *caveat* I am using MariaDB 10.2 and 000webhost uses MariaDB 10.1, so while on 10.2 this is done elegantly on the database side with GROUP_CONCAT and JSON_OBJECT, it has to be done manually with CONCAT formatting the string object.

 ## Progress - key